AdamBoley/Project-Beergate/README.md

 The large number of commits made between 8/9/22 to 9/9/22 were made with the intention of getting the CK editor and TinyMCE rich text editors working.
 Full commits were required because these editors failed to render only on the deployed version of BeerGate, whereas they worked perfectly on the local development server.

 These commits ultimately achieved nothing, except for some documentation regarding learning about how Django and Cloudinary work, and a minor fix to the AddReview that updated the name of the template being used.
 I considered deleting or reverting these commits but decided against this.
 Commit deletion is considered bad practice and commit reversion would achieve nothing, since the last commit made on 9/9/22 essentially restored the project to its last working state, except that the Review model's content field now uses a standard TextField instead of CK-editor's RichTextField or TinyMCE's HTMLField.

+BeerGate uses the Django Admin Honeypot library, which provides a dummy admin login page at `/admin/`.
+The actual admin login page is located at the URL ending in `/beergate-admin`.

 # **Credits**